emiliodominguez/annoying-teammate-reviewer/README.md

 AI-powered code reviewer that mimics your annoying teammate's review style.
 Supports multiple LLM providers: Ollama (local), Claude, OpenAI, and Gemini.

+> **Note:** This is a learning/exploratory project for understanding AI integration, prompt engineering, and building AI-powered developer tools.
+It may contain bugs and is under active development.
+The extensive code comments throughout the codebase are intentional—they document AI/LLM concepts, prompt engineering patterns, and design decisions for educational purposes.

+## Project Status

+- **Stage:** Experimental / Learning
+- **Purpose:** Exploring AI tooling, prompt engineering, and LLM integration patterns
+- **Stability:** Use at your own risk
+- **Contributions:** Welcome!
+See [Contributing](#contributing) below

 ## Supported Providers

 | Provider | Description                             | Requires         |